Edgar-Donk/frothy-brew/docs/colour_picker/creating_cursor_colour_wheel.rst

 code, but include a clause to find the cursor.

-If we were to use ``canvas.move`` we need need to know the amount of movement meaning that we would need to know the actual and final position.
+If we were to use ``canvas.move`` we need need to know the amount of movement meaning that the actual and final positions need to be known.
 Using ``canvas.coords`` only the final position is required, which can be readily found from the tkinter canvas.
-Unless careful, ``coords`` can deform the image when it is being moved, a circle does not have this problem as a line would have had.
+Sometimes ``coords`` deforms the image when being moved, luckily circle does not have this problem.

 The coordinates of the canvas will be in cartesian, whereas the colour wheel will show the hue and saturation as polar coordinates.
 Therefore add